MFlowCode/MFlowCode.github.io/index.md

 # Multi-component Flow Code (MFC)

-Welcome to the MFC!
+Welcome to MFC!
-MFC is a fully-documented parallel simulation software for multi-component, multi-phase, and bubbly flows.
+MFC is an exascale-ready fully-documented parallel simulation software for multi-component, multi-phase, and bubbly flows.

 # Authors

 This is the documentation for the MFC (Multicomponent Flow Code).
 The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
-MFC was first developed by the Colonius research group at Caltech.
+MFC nucleated from the Colonius research group at Caltech.
-Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.
+Now it is developed and maintained by the groups of Professors <a href="https://comp-physics.group">Spencer Bryngelson</a>, <a href="https://colonius.caltech.edu/">Tim Colonius</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a> (alpha by last name).

 # Documentation